wordofwarning/wordofwarning.org/current/2025/malandrajacks/index.md

 Content Warnings: will be listed [here](/warnings) in late September.

-Features: a contemporary theatre/performance work with varied content including spoken English and projected video; occurs in Theatre 2 on the first, a studio space with raked seating.
+Features: a contemporary performance work with varied content including spoken English and projected video; occurs in Theatre 2 on the first, a studio space with raked seating.

 Queries: please contact <a href="https://homemcr.org/access-information-1mrc" target="_blank">HOME</a> on 0161 200 1500 or <mailto:access@homemcr.org>